r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

       This module enables users to run options indevidually or all at once This module enables users to input a single bash command to be executed

-      HINT: the single_command option accepts semi-collons to stack commands
+      HINT: the single_command option accepts semi-collons to stack bash commands.
       EXAMPLE: cat /etc/passwd && cat /etc/shadow && find /var/log -type f -perm -4

 <br /><br /><br /><br />

-## use this pre-made template (article):
+## Use this pre-made template (article):
 https://pastebin/blablabla

 ## linux_hostrecon.rb sourcecode (version 1.2):